LeGai325/LeGai325.github.io/_pages/about.md

 Fast Calculation of National Commercial Cryptographic Algorithm Based on RISC-V Processing Core.
 **ChinaSoft 24**(Oral), Xi'an, China, 15-17 November 2024.

-## **PrePrint**:

-**Conferences:**

-[1] LLM-FusionCCD: A Unified LLM Framework and Difficulty-Graded Benchmark for Cross-Protocol Network Covert Channel Detection (Target: ICNP 2026)

-[2] SpecNet-Agent: Network-Aware Speculation Control for QoS in Agentic Generative AI Services (Submitted to IWQoS NetGenAI 2026)

-[3] PortSeer: Target-Aware Adaptive Internet-wide Port Scanning and its Security Applications (Submitted to NDSS 2026)

-[4] Woodpecker: Provenance-Guided Local Repair for Compromised Multi-Agent LLM Workflows (Submitted to NDSS 2026)

-[5] IPv6 Extension Headers in the Wild: Reachability, Ossification, and Firewall Evasion (Submitted to CCS 2026)

-**Journals:**

-[6] Not All That Responds is Gold: Probing and Characterizing IPv6 Fully Responsive Prefixes at Scale (Target: IEEE/ACM Transactions on Networking, ToN)

-[7] Peering into the Blind Spot: Measuring Source Address Validation with Internet Tunnels (Target: IEEE Transactions on Information Forensics and Security, TIFS)

 ## **Patents**:

 [3]Pengbin Feng, **Le Gai**, Ning Xi, et al. Semantically enhanced malware detection method for the industrial Internet.
 Chinese invention patents, 2023.